A Distributional Perspective on Pearl's Causal Hierarchy: From Marginal to Joint and Individualized Potential Outcomes: A Potential Outcomes Perspective

 $\bullet$ \emph{Data Fusion.} For binary and categorical outcomes, \citet{Wu-Mao2025} establishes nonparametric identification of the joint distribution under binary treatment by combining multiple experimental studies, and \citet{Shahn-Madigan2025} subsequently extends this framework.

-Although researchers can use above strategies to address the identification of the joint distribution of potential outcomes, the required conditions may be too restrictive in practice.
-Several methods instead focus on deriving bounds on the joint distribution of potential outcomes, such as \citet{Fan-Park-2009, Fan-Park-2010, Fan-etal2014, Kim2014, Firpo2019, Frandsen2021, Kaji-Cao2025}.
+Although researchers can use the above strategies to address the identification of the joint distribution of potential outcomes, the required conditions may be too restrictive in practice.
+Consequently, partial identification naturally arises as a central framework for third-layer causal inference.
+Rather than aiming for full recovery of the joint distribution of potential outcomes, partial identification methods characterize the set of distributions or provide bounds on the joint distribution of potential outcomes, compatible with the observed data and the maintained assumptions, see e.g., \citet{Fan-Park-2009, Fan-Park-2010, Fan-etal2014, Kim2014, Firpo2019, Frandsen2021, Kaji-Cao2025}.

+One may notice that the applicability of the identification strategies reviewed above depends critically on the types of treatment and outcome variables.
+We briefly discuss this point in Remark \ref{rmk2}.

+\begin{remark} Treatment type affects both the dimension of the joint potential outcome distribution and the plausibility of restrictions used to identify it.
+With a binary treatment, the coupling problem involves two potential outcomes.
+Ordered or multivalued treatments require a coherent joint distribution over several potential outcomes and an ordering under which monotonicity is scientifically meaningful.
+For unordered categorical or continuous treatments, a single pairwise monotonicity restriction generally does not determine the required dependence structure, so stronger structural modeling or partial identification may be required.

+For binary outcomes, assumptions such as monotonicity, specification of an odds ratio, or a correlation parameter are often sufficient to fully determine the joint distribution of $(Y(1),Y(0))$ given the marginal distributions.
+For continuous outcomes, however, a scalar association measure (e.g., Pearson correlation) does not identify the full joint distribution without further structural assumptions.
+Copula models or rank preservation assumptions are typically required to couple the two marginals.
+This substantially increases the modeling burden and sensitivity to specification.
+For ordered or multivalued categorical outcomes, monotonicity can be extended under suitable order restrictions, but more flexible models, such as latent threshold or multinomial probit formulations, may be needed to capture the dependence structure adequately.

+For \textit{data fusion approaches} that combine multiple experimental studies, identification is most naturally achieved when outcomes are categorical with finite support; extending these methods to continuous outcomes poses additional challenges and remains an ongoing research direction.

+We therefore encourage practitioners to select identification strategies that are compatible with the measurement scale of their variables and the plausibility of the required assumptions, and to interpret results with due caution when assumptions are strong. \end{remark}